 I was again in Old Delhi, standing in front of Jain Lal temple and tracing a mental path of the walk for the day.
 The more I walk around Shahjahanabad, the more I want to know.
 The more I want to explore, the more I know of that I do not know.
 I yearn to talk to the people on the road, on the side lanes, in shops, in prayer halls of various religions, in hotels and those who are walking on the same road.
 My garb makes me look like a tourist.
 And even when I speak in Hindi, people reply back in English.
 When I point this out to them, they stop and think for a moment but then again continue in English, however, broken it may be.
 This is beside the fact that I have no trace of being a non-Indian in my looks.

 Exploring Shahjahanabad, Delhi

 With these thoughts in mind, I cross the road and come to a small lane, which has two main attractions, and God only knows how they came to co-exist in this narrow lane.

-The second is the flower market, where you would see piles of fresh flowers.
+The second is the flower market of Shahjahanabad, where you would see piles of fresh flowers.
 Still contains all the fragrance being woven together in garland by various hands.
 If you focus your eyes on the needle that goes through the flowers one by one, all you would see is some dusky hands.
 An almost invisible needle and thread, and mountains of flowers being sewn together.
 Some petals fall away, and others just mourn the parting away of a part of them.
 In some time, they will be a part of a dead stone who people think to be a representation of God.
 And by tomorrow the fragrance would be gone.
 What would remain would a skeleton of what it is today.
 Whatever be the journey, they would cease to be a flower in a day or two and become a part of the garbage.